dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 # Working with forms

 ## Overview
-This tutorial will extend on the [previous](../004_user_interactions/) tutorial where we allowed the user to interact with the application by listening for click events.
+This tutorial will extend on [Responding to events](../004_user_interactions/) where we allowed the user to interact with the application by listening for click events.
 In this tutorial, we will add a form to the Biz-E-Worker page so that a user can add new workers to the application.
 This will be done by using some of Dojo 2's form widgets to allow the feature to be developed more rapidly.

 ## Prerequisites
-You can [download](../assets/005_form_widgets-initial.zip) the demo project to get started.
+You can [download](../assets/005_form_widgets-initial.zip) the demo project and run `npm install` to get started.

+The `@dojo/cli` command line tool should be installed globally.
+Refer to the [Dojo 2 local installation](../000_local_installation/) article for more information.

 You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
 For more information, refer to the [TypeScript and Dojo 2](../comingsoon.html) article.